Have your exercise plans fallen by the wayside? Whatever the reason, there are ways to pull yourself out of a workout rut and get back into a routine.

 One of the reasons we stop exercising is often that we start too hard, too fast.
 It might actually be counter-productive to make commitments like working out for an hour every day or running 20 kilometres in the first week.
 Pushing yourself that hard can lead to soreness or even injury, which may cause you to give up.

 Instead, start slow and build on that foundation.
-Instead of running a full 5K, start by walking, going for a bike ride or using lighter weights.
-Then, gradually increase the intensity.
+Instead of running a full 5K, start by walking, going for a bike ride or using lighter weights walking, then build up to running.
+Then, gradually increase the intensity and distance, as you gain confidence.

 7. Stretch your muscles